geobra/harbour-shmoose/README.rst

 Install all dependencies to build swiften::

- * sb2 -t SailfishOS-armv7hl -m sdk-install -R zypper in openssl-devel libiphb-devel
+ * sb2 -t SailfishOS-armv7hl -m sdk-install -R zypper in openssl-devel libiphb-devel glib2-devel sqlite-devel cmake

 Patch SConstruct file to do a PIC build of the library archive